LESS IS THE NEW MORE

 That being said, you don’t need to throw all your ugly pieces away.
 What is not pretty in your eyes might be beautiful in someone else’s eyes.
 Donate them or give them away.
 Or, if you think all the clothes from your closet are valuable pieces, try to combine them in a different way so you prevent yourself from buying new pieces and cluttering your wardrobe.
 Before buying something, ask yourself if you really need that piece.
 Remember to only buy clothes you are in love with and feel fantastic in.
 The same applies to shoes.

 It’s OK to get informed.
 It’s OK to watch a funny video, but do not let media fill all your precious time.
 Make time for friends, family, and your own projects.
-In the end, what we read, who we follow, and what we watch is our choice.
+In the end, what you read, who you follow, and what you watch is your choice.
 But ask yourself, is it helpful?
 Does it make me feel happy/relaxed/great?

 I used to collect cooking magazines because I thought these would inspire me to cook a new recipe one day.
 But the truth is, they piled up and I never really read them.
 Now, if I really want to cook a recipe from a magazine, I cut it out, put it in a folder or glue it in a notebook.
 By getting rid of a bunch of magazines I have more space on my desk now.